dotnet/docs/docs/core/whats-new/dotnet-9/sdk.md

 ---
-title: What's new in the SDK and tooling for .NET 9
+title: What's new in the SDK for .NET 9
-description: Learn about the new .NET SDK and tooling features introduced in .NET 9.
+description: Learn about the new .NET SDK features introduced in .NET 9.
 titleSuffix: ""
 ms.date: 04/11/2024
 ms.topic: overview
-ms.custom: linux-related-content
 ---
-# What's new in the SDK and tooling for .NET 9
+# What's new in the SDK for .NET 9

-This article describes new features in the .NET SDK and tooling for .NET 9.
+This article describes new features in the .NET SDK for .NET 9.
+It's been updated for .NET 9 Preview 3.

 ## Unit testing